Looking for the best wholesale drop shipping companies? Read this guide.

 It’s a good idea to be prepared with with a list of questions to ask the supplier.
 This will not only help calm your nerves (if you’re nervous), but it will also show your supplier you’re a serious contender.

-While these are the top ten questions, here are two additional questions you may want to ask depending on your store size and future plans:
+While these are the ten questions which you’ll find the most useful, here are two additional questions you may want to ask depending on your store size and future plans:

 If you’re still not 100% certain of your supplier, check out our ultimate guide of questions to ask your supplier to make sure you’ve covered all your bases.